 Marketing operations professionals have become increasingly reliant on data in recent years.
-Customer data, employee data, internal process data, product data — it all plays a vital role in the larger strategy that organizations employ.
+Customer data, employee data, internal process data, product data — it all plays a vital role in the larger marketing strategy that organizations employ.
 Each is used for data-backed decision making and the process of optimizing components of their operations.

 Companies are collecting more data than ever and for good reason.

 - According to a report from McKinsey, data-driven organizations are 23x more likely to acquire customers and 6x more likely to retain customers.
+This is one of the biggest marketing challenges.

 - A 2018 survey of US decision-makers by Verndale found that data and analytics were the most important emerging technology for enhancing the customer experience.